- Military Requirements

 What is the Marine Corps?

-The United States Marine Corps is one of the eight uniformed services of the United States, and it’s been around since 1834.
-The Marines pair closely with the Navy, but they also operate on land and have aviation squadrons.
+The United States Marine Corps is one of the eight uniformed services of the United States, established in 1834.
+The Marines work closely with the Navy but are also deployed on land and have dedicated aviation squadrons.

 Becoming a Marine

-If you’re thinking about becoming a Marine, then your first stop should be to a recruiter’s office to discuss your potential path.
+If you’re considering becoming a Marine, your first step should be visiting a recruiter to discuss your potential career path.

 -